A combinatorial approach to small ball inequalities for sums and differences: Applications

 Therefore we have

 Similarly we can select $x\in G$ such that

 In the 2nd inequality we use Theorem \ref{thm:sum-diff}, and \eqref{eq:lienar-com-concen2} follows by letting $\epsilon\to0$. \end{proof}

-If $F, K$ are taken to be balls of vanishing radius in a metrizable, locally compact abelian group, then Theorem \ref{thm:con-sumdiff} will yield (under appropriate conditions) an inequality relating the essential supremums of the densities of $X+Y$ and $X-Y$.
+If $F$ and $K$ are taken to be balls of vanishing radius in a metrizable, locally compact abelian group, then Theorem \ref{thm:con-sumdiff} yields an inequality relating the essential supremums of the densities of $X+Y$ and $X-Y$.
 This may be interpreted as relating the R\'enyi entropies of order $\infty$ of $X+Y$ and $X-Y$.

+Let $X$ be a random variable taking values in a locally compact abelian group $G$.
+Suppose it has density $f$ with respect to the invariant Haar measure $\mu$.
+For $p\in(0, 1)\cup (1, \infty)$, the R\'enyi entropy of order $p$ (i.e., $p$-R\'enyi entropy) is defined as